Boumlik-Brahim/Inception/README.md

         rm -rf /var/www/html/wp-config-sample.php /var/www/html/wp-config.php
         - This command is used to remove the files "wp-config-sample.php" and "wp-config.php" from the directory "/var/www/html/".

-        chown -R www-data:www-data /var/www/html && chmod -R 755 /var/www/html
-        - The first command, chown -R www-data:www-data /var/www/html, changes the ownership of the /var/www/html directory and all its contents to the www-data user and group.
-        - The second command, chmod -R 755 /var/www/html, changes the permissions of the /var/www/html directory and all its contents to 755(The permissions 755 mean that the owner has read, write, and execute permissions and others have only read and execute permissions).
-        - The -R flag is used to change the ownership recursively for all files and directories inside /var/www/html.

         wp config create --dbname=$DB_NAME \
                         --dbuser=$DB_USER_NAME \
                         --dbpass=$DB_USER_PASS \